HexabitzPlatform/HexabitzDemoFlutterApp/README.md

 # hexabitz_demo_app

-an app to communication to Hexabitz modules
+An app to communicate with Hexabitz modules

 ## Getting Started